 As we finish out the days of June, look ahead to early July as a sort of mid-point in the gardening season in the Willamette Valley – the end of harvest for overwinter and spring crop plantings, and the last chance to plant main season summer plantings.

 The 4th of July is an easy date to remember to follow up on your initial feedings – apply a granular vegetable fertilizer to the soil all around the plant or alongside the row and use your fingers to gently incorporate into the top soil layer.
-For plants sensitive to calcium deficiencies – tomatoes, peppers, cucumbers, melons, and squash – do the same with calcium lime (not dolomite).
-Don’t forget about your perennial vegetable crops as well.
-Now is the time to fertilize your rhubarb, asparagus, and artichoke plants.
-For best results, apply a layer of compost mulch to these persistent garden plants after feeding.
+Now is the time to fertilize your perennial vegetable crops as well – rhubarb, asparagus, and artichoke plants.
+Watch our Youtube video, Fertilizing Vegetables to learn more.

 It is very important that your crops are developing rapidly right now.
 In addition to granular fertilizers, both new plantings and established crops can also benefit from more instantly available liquid fertilizers.
 Mix according to label directions and apply both to the soil around the plant and directly to the leaves for a quick boost of nutrients that your plants can use right away.

 Apply calcium lime (not dolomite) to plants sensitive to calcium deficiencies – tomatoes, peppers, cucumbers, melons, and squash – using the same technique as applying fertilizer.